 We have reviewed the VAT control account on the Rialtas system noting that returns continue to be prepared and submitted quarterly.
-We have verified the first two quarterly reclaims for 2024/25 to the underlying control account records checking the funds were recovered and confirmed the VAT due to be recovered at the 31st March 2024 has also been reclaimed in the current financial year.
+We have verified the quarterly reclaims for 2024/25 to the underlying control account records checking the funds were recovered, or in the case of quarter four included in year-end debtors.
+We confirmed the VAT due to be recovered at the 31st March 2024 has also been reclaimed in the 2024/25 financial year.